SpatialParadox/DynamicSurroundings/README.md

 This is an Architectury port that supports both Fabric and Forge, adapted from [this](https://github.com/ThexXTURBOXx/DynamicSurroundingsFabric) repository.

-It includes all the features of the original mod, with the exception being the version checker.
+Removed features:
-It will not be added back - not many mods implement them, and there are mods available that allow for update checks on mods that you have installed.
+* **Version checker**: will not be added back as not many mods implement them, and there are mods available that allow for update checks on mods that you have installed.
+* **Commands**: may be implemented again in the future, however I am not sure of any way to (easily) implement client-side commands in Forge, as Architectury does not provide any API to do so.

 **Requirements**
-* JAVA 16+ (I am using Adoptium https://adoptium.net/)
+* Java 16+
 * [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config)
 * 100% client side; no server side deployment needed